50shadesofgwei/Arb-bot/README.md

 Basic python script

-Script detects if a difference exists between the prices of BTC across Binance and Coinbase, then executes a pair of trades corresponding to where the price is higher vs lower.
+Script detects if a difference exists between the prices of various tokens on both centralised and decentralised exchanges, then executes the respective trades in the event that a profitable route is found.
+To check for the most profitable path across a multilegged opportunity (anything with more than two trades) an instantiation of the bellman ford algorithm will be used.

 IMPROVEMENTS:
 - Speed